Updated: Sep 1

 Adam’s stirring experience helped me realize how much we take for granted, and I instinctively felt compelled to make a mental list of all the blessings in my life that I tend to overlook: shalom bayit (family harmony), health, career, friendships, etc. It’s so simple to fall into “entitlement” mode and to forget that everything we receive is a gift and deserves our awareness and gratitude.

-May the Almighty grant all of us good health, happiness, peace, and fulfillment in all our endeavors.
+May the Almighty grant all of us a Shana Tova filled with good health, happiness, peace, and fulfillment in all our endeavors.
 And may we, in turn, appreciate all the blessings that He bestows upon our families and our nation.

 Gedaliah Borvick is the founder of My Israel Home (www.myisraelhome.com), a real estate agency focused on helping people from abroad buy and sell homes in Israel.
 To sign up for his monthly market updates, contact him at firstname.lastname@example.org.